mdn/curriculum/curriculum/2-core/4-best-practices-and-essential-tooling/9-1-basic-design-theory.md

 - Color theory

-- Revisit CSS resets, and create a good design on top
+- Revisiting CSS resets, and using them as a base on which to create a good design

-- Use of images

-  - Remember to optimize file sizes
+- Use of images; remember to optimize file sizes

 Resources: